25th September, 2024

 RIDDOR Reporting Timescales Explained (When To Report)

-Knowing RIDDOR means understanding not only what to report but also when to report.
-Under (Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) there are duties to report certain types of injuries, diseases and dangerous occurrences.
-What are the RIDDOR reporting timescales?
+Under RIDDOR (the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations) there are duties to report certain types of injuries, diseases and dangerous occurrences.
+Some will need reporting without delay, and others within 10 or 15 days.
+So what are the RIDDOR reporting timescales?

 RIDDOR Reporting Timescales Explained (When To Report) header image

 Knowing RIDDOR means understanding not only what to report, but also when to report.
-You see, if an accident or incident needs to be reported under RIDDOR, it must be reported within a certain amount of time.
-In some cases, this can mean immediately.
-In other cases, it can mean within a few days.
-So, what are the RIDDOR reporting timescales?
+Because if an accident or incident needs to be reported under RIDDOR, it must be reported within a certain amount of time.

 Not only do these events need to be reported, but they need to be reported within specified timescales.